When life brings heartburn, bring on TUMS® antacid.

 Don't let heartburn get in the way of the things you love, such as your favorite foods and everyday activities.
-With TUMS, you can beat heartburn fast and get relief–so you can get on with your day.
-Nothing works faster than TUMS to relieve your heartburn symptoms.
-Unlike some heartburn medicines, which are absorbed in the bloodstream and can take hours or days to fully work, TUMS travels directly to the source of the heartburn.
-TUMS tablets go to work in seconds, dissolving easily and neutralizing acid on contact–for fast relief.
+With TUMS antacid, you can beat heartburn fast and get relief so you can get on with your day.
+Nothing works faster than TUMS antacid to relieve your heartburn symptoms.
+Unlike some heartburn medicines, which are absorbed in the bloodstream in order to work and can take hours or days to fully work, TUMS antacid travels directly to the source of the heartburn.
+TUMS antacid tablets go to work in seconds, dissolving easily and neutralizing acid on contact for fast relief.

 Other steps you can take to fight heartburn: